 Read more

-This blog post will be soon available in French on the Serli blog site
+This blog post will soon be available in French on the Serli blog site.

 Read more

-Few days ago, my padawan Randika encountered issue to set up his Eclipse IDE on his latest Ubuntu.
-He had issues with GTK3 and weird performance problem.
-So I first suggested him to run Eclipse IDE inside a Docker container.
-It worked fine, but as we are not living in the same location, I couldn’t help him efficiently for advanced IDE configuration such as GWT super dev mode.
-I posted to our Gitter chat room “Let’s try something fun” and we started launching Eclipse IDE inside an Eclipse Che Docker workspace and hosted by Codenvy beta.
-When I posted a screenshot of this few hours later, I’ve got a lot of interactions on Twitter from the community: “Say whaaat?”, “WTF? :)”, “got some more info ? :)“, “worth writing a blog post how to set this up?”
+I posted in our Gitter chat room, “Let’s try something fun,” and we decided to launch Eclipse IDE inside an Eclipse Che Docker workspace hosted by Codenvy beta.
+When I posted a screenshot of this a few hours later, I received a lot of interactions on Twitter from the community: “Say whaaat?”, “WTF? :)”, “Got some more info? :)“, and “Worth writing a blog post on how to set this up?”

 Read more